-27. Article XXI, Section 8 of the Constitution and Bylaws provides in pertinent part:
+28. Article XXII, Section 8 of the Constitution and Bylaws provides in pertinent part:

-Every member in good standing shall have the right and privilege to vote in elections or referendums of this Brotherhood, to attend membership meetings and participate in the business of such meetings subject, however, to applicable provisions of this Constitution and By-Laws and to such reasonable rules and regulations, qualifications, limitations or restrictions as may be provided by other applicable laws, policies or decisions of the Brotherhood including those contained in Constitutions and/or Bylaws of System Divisions or Federations or Local Lodges. [emphasis added].
+Every member in good standing shall have the right and privilege to vote in elections or referendums of this Brotherhood, to attend membership meetings and participate in the business of such meetings subject, however, to applicable provisions of this Constitution and By-Laws and to such reasonable rules and regulations, qualifications, limitations or restrictions as may be provided by other applicable laws, policies or decisions of the Brotherhood including those contained in Constitutions and/or By-laws of System Divisions or Federations or Local Lodges.

-- 28. In a letter dated April 26, 2004, Defendant Simpson announced that an election to fill the vacant office of President would take place pursuant to Article I, Section 7(b) of the Constitution, among all Grand Lodge and System Federation officers on June 8, 2004, in Panama City Beach, Florida.
-The letter further announced that, with the approval of the Grand Lodge Executive Board, he was interpreting the Constitution to exclude the participation of all Canadian members from the vote. - 29.
-In a letter to the Grand Lodge Executive Board dated April 20, 2004, Defendant Simpson asked for their concurrence in his decision to "interpret" the Constitution so as to exclude the votes of Canadian members in the election for president.
-In essence, Defendant Simpson argued that as a result of hostile raids by other unions on the Canadian membership of the BMWE, and as a result of the evident desire of many Canadian members to be represented by a different union, an "emergency" is presented in which the "vast majority" of members in Canada will shortly be represented by a different union.
+[emphasis added].

-30. Upon information and belief, Defendant Simpson intends to run for election as President of the BMWE at the June 8 election.
+- 29. In a letter dated April 26, 2004, Defendant Simpson announced that an election to fill the vacant office of President would take place pursuant to Article I, Section 7(b) of the Constitution, among all Grand Lodge and System Federation officers on June 8, 2004, in Panama City Beach, Florida.
+The letter further announced that, with the approval of the Grand Lodge Executive Board, he was dispensing with portions of the Constitution and would exclude the participation of all Canadian members from the vote. - 30.
+In a letter to the Grand Lodge Executive Board dated April 20, 2004, Defendant Simpson asked for their concurrence in his decision to dispense with certain portions of the Constitution so as to exclude the votes of Canadian members in the election for president.
+In essence, Defendant Simpson argued that as a result of hostile raids by other unions on the Canadian membership of the BMWE, and as a result of the evident desire of many Canadian members to be represented by a different union, an "emergency" is presented in which the "vast majority" of members in Canada will shortly be represented by a different union. - 31.
+Upon information and belief, Defendant Simpson intends to run for election as President of the BMWE at the June 8 election.
 Another BMWE member, Joel Myron, has openly declared his candidacy for President as well.